hvianna/audioMotion.js/README.md

 Herbie Hancock | music/jazz/herbie hancock/playlist.m3u
 ```

 Playlists themselves are also plain text files, containing one song per line.
 File extension must be `.m3u` or `.m3u8` for audioMotion.js to recognize it as a playlist.
+The [Extended M3U](https://en.wikipedia.org/wiki/M3U#Extended_M3U) #EXTINF directive is also supported to provide track information (artist and song name).

-You can use a music player software that supports [M3U](https://en.wikipedia.org/wiki/M3U) playlists, like [foobar2000](https://www.foobar2000.org/) or [VLC](https://www.videolan.org/vlc/), to arrange your songs more easily and generate the playlist.
-Just make sure the playlist entries do not contain absolute paths or drive letters - they should be relative to the location of the playlist file itself, or audioMotion won't be able to load the songs.
-And remember all files must be located below your mapped "music" folder.
+You can use a music player software that supports M3U playlists, like [foobar2000](https://www.foobar2000.org/) or [VLC](https://www.videolan.org/vlc/), to arrange your songs more easily and generate the playlist.
+On foobar2000, as of version 1.4.1, EXTM3U support can be enabled via *Preferences* > *Advanced* > *Tools* > *Write EXTM3U playlists*.

+Make sure playlist entries do not contain absolute paths or drive letters - all paths should be relative to the location of the playlist file itself.
+And remember all files must be located below your mapped "music" folder so audioMotion can read them.

 Example of an m3u playlist file: